Category Archives: Greek Royals

 Prince George of Greece was the second son and the second child of King George I of the Hellenes and Grand Duchess Olga Konstantinovna of Russia.
 He was born at Mon Repos, the Greek royal family’s summer residence on the island of Corfu, on June 24, 1869, and had seven siblings:

 The King and Queen of Greece with their Children, c1885.
-Standing L-R: Prince Nicolas, Prince Constantine, Prince George; sitting L-R: Princess Marie, Queen Olga, Prince Andrew, Princess Alexandra, King George I. source: Royal Collection Trust RCIN 2907343
+Standing L-R: Prince Nicolas, Prince Constanti Prince George; sitting L-R: Princess Marie, Queen Olga, Prince Andrew, Princess Alexandra, King George I. source: Royal Collection Trust RCIN 2907343

 George spent his early years in Greece, living at the Royal Palace and at Tatoi Palace, and was raised Greek Orthodox, as required by the Greek constitution.
 Along with his siblings, he underwent a strict regimen of education and physical activity.
 They learned several languages including Greek, English, French, Danish, and German.
-In 1883, George’s mother took him to Denmark to join the Danish Royal Navy.
+In 1883 George’s mother took him to Denmark to join the Danish Royal Navy.
 He was placed under the care of his grandfather, King Christian IX of Denmark, and his uncle, Prince Valdemar.
 The young Prince George, living with Valdemar at Bernsdorff Palace, felt abandoned by his parents and quickly developed a very close relationship with his uncle.
-Valdemar became the most important person in George’s life and he often professed his love for his uncle.
-It is widely accepted that they were lovers, and despite both of their marriages, the two maintained their bond and passion for each other until Valdemar’s death in 1939.
+Valdemar became the most important person in George’s life and George often professed his love for his uncle.
+It is widely accepted that they were lovers, and despite both of their marriages, the two maintained their bond and passion for each other until Valdemar died in 1939.

 In 1888, a marriage was suggested between George and Princess Marguerite of Orleans (the sister of Prince Valdemar’s wife), however, the negotiations stalled and no engagement took place.
 Two years later, in 1890, George left Denmark to continue his naval training with the Russian Imperial Navy.
 The next year, George accompanied his cousin the Tsarevich (later Nicholas II, Emperor of All Russia) on a trip through Asia.
 While in Japan, one of the guards protecting Nicholas attempted to kill him with his sword.
 George foiled the assassination attempt by striking the attacker with his cane and saving Nicholas’s life.
 Although quickly thanked by the Japanese Emperor, George found himself vilified in Russia, accused of placing Nicholas in harm’s way and blamed for the attack.
-Despite Nicholas’s public statements of appreciation, George was forced to leave Russia and made his way back to Denmark.
+Despite Nicholas’ public statements of appreciation, George was forced to leave Russia and return to Denmark.

 In 1911, George represented the Greek Royal Family at the coronation of his first cousin, King George V of The United Kingdom.
-The following year, he and his family returned to Greece where he joined the staff of the naval ministry, as Greece was preparing for war against Turkey.
+The following year, George and his family returned to Greece where he joined the staff of the naval ministry, as Greece was preparing for war against Turkey.
 He later served as an aide-de-camp to his father, and following his father’s assassination in March 1913, George returned to Denmark to handle the late King’s financial affairs.

 The following years saw Greece remaining neutral initially, but later joining the Central Powers, despite the Prime Minister’s support of the Allies.
-Under threat of an Allied landing, King Constantine I went into exile in Switzerland on June 12, 1917, without abdicating, and was replaced by his brother, King Alexander.
+Under threat of an Allied landing, King Constantine I went into exile in Switzerland on June 12, 1917, without abdicating, and was replaced by his brother King Alexander.
 Following Alexander’s death in 1920, Constantine I was restored to the throne but was forced to abdicate again in 1922 in favor of another brother, King George II.
-The new king’s reign lasted just 18 months before the family was once again sent into exile.
-Thanks to George and Marie’s wealth, they were able to help support several members of his family, including his brothers Andrew and Nicholas who both came to Paris with their families and settled for a time in homes owned by Princess Marie.
+The new king’s reign lasted 18 months before the family was again sent into exile.
+Through George and Marie’s wealth, several members of the Greek royal family received financial support, including George’s brothers Andrew and Nicholas who came to Paris with their families and settled for a time in homes owned by Princess Marie.

 Group photograph taken on the occasion of the 80th Birthday of Prince Valdemar of Denmark, October 27, 1938.
 Prince George (center, 8th from the left in the center row) and Prince Valdemar (seated in center). source: Royal Collection Trust RCIN 2927432